 What travel insurance do I need for China?

 We require all our customers to have backpackers travel insurance when coming on the trip.
 We recommend purchasing a travel insurance that offers ‘Bad Weather or Natural Disaster Coverage’.

 Please bring details of your travel insurance along with you.
 In the event of an accident, we may need contact your insurance company on your behalf, so we will need the insurance company’s name and phone number and your policy number.
-We recommend using World Nomads as your travel insurance provider.
+When it comes to who to choose, we’re big fans of World Nomads as a travel insurance provider.

 Do I need any special vaccinations for China?

 The Dragon Trip aims to enter no areas with tropical diseases.
 However, like with any backpacking trip, we urge you to seek advice from a travel nurse before departing your home country.

 - Yellow Fever: The only vaccine required by international regulations is Yellow Fever.
 Proof of vaccination against yellow fever is only required if you have visited a country in the yellow-fever zone within the six days prior to entering China.